-Apparently, Toyota has found the solution to these issues.
+Apparently, Toyota joining forces with Tesla has found the solution to these issues.

 Undoubtedly, Tesla Motors is the leader in the race for EV production.
 The company has had huge success in popularizing the idea of sustainable transport and the concept of electric vehicles.
-A sign of success is the price of stocks – Tesla’s stock price increased four times in value in the past three years.
-But did this increase have anything to do with the company’s mission for sustainability?
+A sign of success is the price of stocks – Tesla’s stock price keeps increasing each quarter.
+But does this increase have anything to do with the company’s mission for sustainability?

 If we can’t rely on the future success of the current leader in the market for electric vehicles, could we say that sustainable transport is a lost cause?